ABOUT OUR WINERY

 1889

-The son of Spanoudogiorgis, Manolis Stylianoudakis (b.
-1889-d.
-1939), left for the USA to work in the mines.A few years later, he returned and took over his ancestral vineyards, starting his wine trading business.
-His first Italian wine barrel (ca. 1500 L capacity) was rolled uphill through 7 kms of fields with his bear hands.
-His death came as an accident during harvest season: trying to push the loaded with grapes wagon uphill, the horse drawing the wagon slipped and the entire load smashed onto his chest.
-His death due to internal bleeding occurred within three days at the age of 50, leaving his two sons, Panagos and Giorgos, to continue his vision.
-During his lifetime, Manolis took on the nickname “Patriotis” (i.e.”the one who deeply loves his country’) which has been passed down to future generations ever since.
+Manolis Stylianoudakis (b.
+1889, d.
+1939), the son of Spanoudogiorgis, left for the USA to work in the coal mines.
+While there, he was nicknamed 'Patriotis'(i.e. compatriot ).
+A few years later, he decided to return home and take over the ancestral vineyards, starting his wine making business.
+The first oak barrel he bought (ca. 1500 L capacity) was rolled uphill through 7 kms of fields with his bare hands.
+Patriotis led a tough yet happy life, until his premature accidental death during harvest.
+While trying to push a wagon loaded with grapes, the horse lost its footing and the entire load crashed onto his chest.
+He died three days later from internal bleeding at the age of 50, leaving his two sons, Panagos and Giorgos, to continue his vision. Τhe nickname Patriotis passed down to successive generations ever since.

 1910

 Panagos Stylianoudakis (b.
-1910-d.1997) or Patriotopanagos, as was his nickname being the son of Patriotis, joined the family business of wine production and trading with a grocery store set in Vouves.
+1910,.d.1997) or Patriotopanagos, as was his nickname being the son of Patriotis, joined the family business of wine production and trading with a grocery store set in Vouves.
 In 1940, a year after his father’s death, he left for the World War II , already having three children (Stelios, Manolis, Marika) from his marriage to Sofronia Stylianoudaki.

 Defending the Greek borders from the Italian invasion in the mountains of Albania, he suffered from frostbite and was ambutated in both legs twice - first up to the ankles and later just below the knees.
 Panagos returned home, a war disabled person, and in 1945, after the war ended, he obtained the right to a cigarette monopoly in the café grocery store he already owned.